-Swimlanes can be a visually powerful aid to group the roles, departments, systems, or locations involved in a given set of activities.
-There are certainly appropriate and useful places to use them, but we strongly suggest you don’t simply jump into swimlane mapping without thinking about whether you really need them, or how they are going to be used in the longer term or across diverse audiences.
+Swimlanes can be a visually powerful aid to group the roles, departments, systems, locations or flows involved in a given set of activities.
+There are certainly appropriate and useful in some situations, but we strongly suggest you don’t simply jump into swimlane mapping without thinking about whether you really need them, or how they are going to be used in the longer term or across diverse audiences.

-There is no limit to the number of swimlanes you can have on a diagram, and they can be horizontal or vertical.
-The swimlanes are a diagram “background”, so they do not control the positioning of activity boxes and can be switched on or off at will.
-You can put an activity box anywhere on top of the swimlanes.
+There is no limit to the number of swimlanes you can have on a diagram, and they can be either horizontal or vertical (use "Switch flow" button to flip between horizontal/vertical).
+The swimlanes are a diagram's “background”, so they do not control the positioning of activity boxes and can be switched on or off at will.
 The placing of an activity box on a swimlane provides a visual cue but does not have any meaning or relationship at a system level within Elements.
 The resource defines the responsibility for an activity.

 See also this short video snippet:

 If swimlanes are too heavy and inflexible for what you are trying to accomplish then you could use text boxes to highlight some process areas, like this: